 Choosing to start your own law firm is a significant decision that will have profound implications on the rest of your career.
-Starting your own firm might take your career in a new, glorious direction – or not.
+Starting your own firm might take your career in a new, glorious direction, or not.
 It might impede your professional advancement and hinder your entire career.
 You must think through the pros and cons very carefully.
 Starting a firm is extremely challenging.
 You might succeed, but the odds are that you will fail.

 Every great law firm (and there are literally tens of thousands of successful law firms out there) started somewhere.
 You too could be the next attorney to start a great law firm and there is nothing stopping you except understanding whether this is the right decision for you.

 I seriously contemplated opening my own law firm when I was still practicing at Dewey Ballantine in Los Angeles.
-Discouraged with the politics of the firm, and believing I could make just as much money starting my own firm, I set the wheels in motion.
-The Internet was in its infancy (i.e., pre websites), so I took the first steps by take out an advertisement in the Yellow Pages ($750 a month) and then rented an office.
+Discouraged with the politics of the firm and believing I could make just as much money starting my own firm, I set the wheels in motion.
+The Internet was in its infancy (i.e., pre websites), so I took the first steps by taking out an advertisement in the Yellow Pages ($750 a month) and then rented an office.
 I picked a date for my departure from the firm, set up my new office, purchased a copier and a new Dell Computer, and I was ready to go.

 Recognizing that all law firms need a source of regular and ongoing business to succeed, I had already lined up clients for my new firm—friends who were successful entrepreneurs.
-I was confident I could bill $100,000 to $200,000 a year from these clients which would be sufficient to sustain my firm.
-I also understood that if business from these clients was not sustainable, I would need additional and separate sources of and business, hence the Yellow Pages advertisement.
+I was confident I could bill $100,000 to $200,000 a year from these clients, which would be sufficient to sustain my firm.
+I also understood that if business from these clients was not sustainable, I would need additional and separate sources of business, hence the Yellow Pages advertisement.
 It is important to always have a backup plan so the phone continues ringing with new business.

-When I gave notice to my law firm, the attorneys told me the same piece of advice I am going to tell you in this article: “If you leave here and start your own practice, you will have a next to impossible time getting a job in a large firm ever again.
-Speak with some other law firms if you are unhappy here—take a few months to make up your mind.”
+When I gave notice to my law firm, the attorneys told me the same piece of advice I am going to tell you in this article: “If you leave here and start your own practice, you will have a next-to-impossible time getting a job in a large firm ever again.
+Speak with some other law firms if you are unhappy here.
+Take a few months to make up your mind.”

 Incredibly, Dewey Ballantine told me to take a few months to figure out what I wanted to do and to continue working while I looked around.
-On their recommendation, I started speaking with legal recruiters and going out on law firm interviews.
+On its recommendation, I started speaking with legal recruiters and going out on law firm interviews.
 Meanwhile, my phone started to ring with calls from “clients” responding to my Yellow Pages advertisement.
 I met with them in my “other office” after work hours at Dewey Ballantine.
 My new clients included the following:

-- A dean of a major university who had slept with his wife a single time (which produced a daughter) and thereafter always slept in a separate room.
+- A dean of a major university who had slept with his wife a single time, which produced a daughter, and thereafter always slept in a separate room.
 He was going through a divorce and gave me a “retainer” of $10,000 that I never cashed.